ita-social-projects/Home/README.md

 ---

+## About the project
+- You can read more about the project's technologies and modules description  in   <a href="https://github.com/ita-social-projects/Home/tree/dev/home-docs" target="_blank">home-docs</a> package.

 ## Installation

 - All the `code` required to get started
 - Images of what it should look like

 ### Required to install
+- Java 11
+- PostgreSQL

 ### Environment
 environmental variables